 Accounting principles generally accepted in the United States of America require that the management's discussion and analysis and budgetary comparison information be presented to supplement the basic financial statements.
-Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-A handwritten signature in black ink that reads "Brickley De Long, P.C."
-The signature is fluid and cursive, with "Brickley De" on the first line and "Long, P.C." on the second line.
+A handwritten signature in black ink that reads "Brickley DeLong, P.C."
+The signature is fluid and cursive, with "Brickley" and "DeLong" connected by a single stroke, and "P.C." in a smaller, more formal script to the right.

-Muskegon, Michigan August 4, 2022
+Muskegon, Michigan September 6, 2023

-As management of the Village of Rothbury, we present to the readers of the Village's financial statements this overview and analysis of the financial activities of the Village for the fiscal year ended March 31, 2022.
+As management of the Village of Rothbury, we present to the readers of the Village's financial statements this overview and analysis of the financial activities of the Village for the fiscal year ended March 31, 2023.
 We encourage you to consider the information presented in these financial statements along with the additional information that has been furnished in this letter.